fyse-nassar/This-Book-Does-Not-Exist/README.md

   <h3 align="center">This Book does not Exist !</h3>

   <p align="center">
 Inspired by many projects in https://thisxdoesnotexist.com, I have created a similar project that creates cover pages of books that do not exist.
-This work is curerntly in progress.
+This work is currently in progress.
     <br />
     <a href="https://github.com/fyse-nassar/this-book-does-not-exist/issues">Report Bug</a>
     ·